scikit-learn-contrib/qolmat/README.md

 MIssing values can be generated following three mechanisms: MCAR, MAR and MNAR.

 * In the MCAR setting, each value is masked according to the realisation of a Bernoulli random variable with a fixed parameter.
-* In the MAR setting, for each experiment, a fixed subset of variables that cannot have missing values is sampled.
-Then, the remaining variables have missing values according to a logistic model with random weights, which takes the non-missing variables as inputs.
-A bias term is fitted using line search to attain the desired proportion of missing values.
 * Finally, two different mechanisms are implemented in the MNAR setting.

     * The first is identical to the previously described MAR mechanism, but the inputs of the logistic model are then masked by a MCAR mechanism.
 Hence, the logistic model’s outcome now depends on potentially missing values.